Leonardozn/coyote-cli/README.md

 ```
 Here the request returns in each record the "new_total" field whose value is the sum of the subtraction of 5 minus 2 plus the multiplication of 2 by 2.

+**As you can see, building query params is a tedious experience for developers, so there is a library called [json-qs-converter](#https://www.npmjs.com/package/json-qs-converter) that allows you to build them from a json object.**

 ### Update method
 ```sh
 PUT: http:localhost:80/model/update